-- We would now like to ask you some questions about your home and your family.
-Does your family own a car, van or truck? - Do you have your own bedroom for yourself? - How many computers does your family own (including laptops and tablets/iPads, but NOT including game consoles and smartphones)? - How many times did you and your family travel out of England for a holiday last year? - How many bathrooms (room with a shower/ bath or both) are in your home?
+• We would now like to ask you some questions about your home and your family.
+Does your family own a car, van or truck?

+- Do you have your own bedroom for yourself? - How many computers does your family own (including laptops and tablets/iPads, but NOT including game consoles and smartphones)? - How many times did you and your family travel out of England for a holiday last year? - How many bathrooms (room with a shower/ bath or both) are in your home?

 Answers to these questions were scored according to the answers given, resulting in an overall score between 0 and 13.
 Scores of 0-6 =low, 7-10=medium, 11-13= high.
-Note that in the autumn term the car question only had yes/ no categories when it should have had none, one, two or more.
+Note that in the autumn term of Year 1 the car question only had yes/ no categories when it should have had none, one, two or more.
 This means that scores in the autumn term have a maximum of 12.
-Adjustments have been made to the groupings to allow for this.
+Adjustments have been made to the groupings to allow for this in the Year 1 data.
+In Year 2 the correct question was asked throughout the survey year